BhumiLodaya/AI-NIDS-PRO/README.md

     "protocol": "TCP (6)"
   }
 }
 ⚠️ Troubleshooting

-Backend Connection Failed: Ensure server.py is running and your terminal shows ✅ Model loaded.
-Check that the port (5000) is not being used by another application.
+Backend Connection Failed: Ensure server.py is running.
+Look for ✅ Model loaded in terminal.
+Ensure port 5000 is not in use.

-CORS Errors: The Flask server uses flask-cors.
-Ensure it is installed via requirements.txt.
+CORS Errors: Verify flask-cors is installed and initialized in the app.

-Model Accuracy: For the best results, ensure model.pkl and scaler.pkl are located in the models/ directory.
+Model Accuracy Issues: Confirm model.pkl and scaler.pkl exist in the models/ directory.

 🎯 Future Roadmap

-[ ] Live Packet Sniffing: Integrate scapy for real-time traffic analysis.
+[ ] Live Packet Sniffing (Scapy integration)

-[ ] Threat Visualization: Add real-time line charts for packet volume tracking.
+[ ] Real-time Threat Visualization

-[ ] SIEM Integration: Export logs directly to Splunk or ELK stack.
+[ ] SIEM Integration (Splunk / ELK)

+[ ] Dockerized Deployment

+[ ] Cloud-Based Scaling

 🤝 Acknowledgments

-CSE-CIC-IDS2018 Dataset: Provided by the Canadian Institute for Cybersecurity for research and educational purposes.
+CSE-CIC-IDS2018 Dataset – Canadian Institute for Cybersecurity

-Scikit-Learn & Flask Communities: For providing the robust frameworks that power this system's intelligence and connectivity.

-Cybersecurity Community: For the continuous inspiration to build tools that make the digital world safer.
+Scikit-learn & Flask Communities

+Cybersecurity Research Community

-🛡️ AI-NIDS PRO | Built for the next generation of Cybersecurity Professionals.
+🛡️ AI-NIDS PRO | Built for the next generation of Cybersecurity Professionals